samuelmbp/oystercard-challenge/README.md

 In order to protect my money
 As a customer
-I don't want to put too much money on my card
+I don not want to put too much money on my card

 In order to pay for my journey
 As a customer